 Replace a missing Gutter Stop End

-- Ensure that the stop end outlet is clean and dust free, if need be, gently sand it and wipe with a cloth
+- Ensure that the stop end outlet is clean and dust free, if need be, gently sand it and wipe it with a cloth

 - Apply gutter sealant to the end cap and push it onto the stop end outlet